The Re-enchantment of Work

 A profound experience of synchronicity can awaken us to the humbling yet re-enchanting sense that our life and vocation is part of some larger, radically interconnected yet mysterious whole or field.
 This has parallels in Buddhism’s metaphor of Indra’s Net, what medieval alchemy called the unus mundus and physicist David Bohm termed the ‘implicate order’.

-Archetypal astrology and the Tarot will be examined as two examples of synchronistic phenomena which can be engaged for vocational insight.
+Archetypal astrology and the Tarot will be considered as two examples of synchronistic phenomena which can be engaged for vocational insight.
 You’ll receive guidance in exploring these practices and the opportunity to share your experiences, questions and insights.
 We will consider how the ability to ‘think synchronistically’ can help us to discern and act on career opportunities for meaningful work.

 Lastly, crafting a life with allegiance to these ‘two worlds’ — of both literal, material reality, and an imaginal, mythic or psychic reality — is an immensely rewarding but perennially challenging task!
 We will consider the benefits, pitfalls and the necessity for cultivating discernment along this path.